elitalon/elitalon.github.io/_posts/2025-02-01-working-in-a-glorified-desert.md

 ---
-title: We work in a glorified desert
+title: We work in glorified deserts
 description: \"The Forest and the Desert\" metaphor led me to think about my current frustration with the software industry.
 ---